Machine Chest Fly: How To Do, Muscles Worked, Benefits

 Caution:

-Changing your hand position during the machine chest fly can change the range of motion.
+When you change your hand position during the machine, the chest fly can affect the range of motion.
 Please be careful not to exceed your comfortable range, especially if you have any pre-existing shoulder or chest issues.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator